Absences and Attendance

 From time to time, books belonging to the school find their way into homes.
 Apart from library books, which we encourage children to take home, all other books belonging to the school should be returned.
 Parents' help with this would be appreciated.

-Children may scooter to school, but must apply for a scooter licence, and then wear a helmet and hi-vis vest.
+Children may scooter to school, but must wear a helmet and hi-vis vest.
 Children may scooter with their Walking School Bus, but must remain behind the WSB driver at all times.

 The school is involved with interschool competition in many sports codes.
 Sports clubs support school teams and where possible encourage children to take part in Saturday competition.
 The school promotes a wide range of Kiwi Sports.
 Parent support is sought and appreciated to encourage full child involvement.
 School uniform is required when representing the school.